Retrocalcaneal (heel) bursitis – Non-Surgical treatments

 The retrocalcaneal (heel) bursitis and the Achilles tendon

-When the patient’s situation worsens, the last conservative care steps before surgery to be considered is cortisone injections.
+When the patient’s situation worsens, the last conservative care step before surgery to be considered is cortisone injections.
 Cortisone injections, as mentioned, can help many people.
-However, doctors and patients are now more leery of the beneficial aspects of the injection as compared to the risks and side-effects cortisone may offer.
+However, doctors and patients are now more leery of the beneficial aspects of the injection as compared to the risks and side effects cortisone may offer.

 Does cortisone in the heel cause a complete rupture of the Achilles Tendon?